Extractive

 Inherited Character

 The nature of the activities at these sites means that, beyond traces of their earlier development as extractive landscapes, previous historic character is generally invisible having literally been mined away.
-The inherently destructive nature of mining and clay extraction on the past landscape means that this section will concentrate on a brief history of the extractive landscapes of this zone themselves.
+The inherently destructive nature of mining and other extraction on the past landscape means that this section will concentrate on a brief history of the extractive landscapes of this zone themselves.

-The shallow outcrops in the west of the district made the seams accessible from an early date with Hill (2002, 16) citing shallow mining at Masborough in the thirteenth century and more widely across the district by the 16th and 17th centuries.
-Most of these early coal mines within the district will not have been individually recorded by the project (fig 2) because of the small impact they made on the landscape but they were an important part of the development of the coal industry.
-However, by the middle of the 19th century collieries in the west of the coalfield were beginning to become exhausted and advances in technologies of transport, ventilation and pumping were beginning to make the exploitation of the deeper seams, through deep shaft mining, a reality (ibid, 16).
-Early collieries recorded by this project typically date to the first half of the 19th century, closing in the late 19th or early 20th century and include, Jordan, Grange, Fence, Greaves, Holmes and Warren Vale collieries.
-As figure 2 shows, these collieries were often clustered close together in areas with a long history of surface or near surface mining.
-Later collieries established in the early twentieth century, such as Dinnington and Thurcroft, have more in common with those in the Doncaster district, and are further spaced apart reflecting the deeper depth of their shafts and the wider royalties1 that were required to make them economically viable.
+The shallow outcrops in the west of the district made the seams there accessible from an early date, with Hill (2002, 16) citing shallow mining at Masborough in the thirteenth century and more widely across the district by the 16th and 17th centuries.
+Most of these early coal mines will not have been individually recorded by the characterisation project because of the small impact they made on the surrounding landscape, but they were an important part of the development of the coal industry.
+By the middle of the 19th century collieries in the west of the coalfield were beginning to become exhausted and advances in technologies of transport, ventilation and pumping were beginning to make the exploitation of the deeper seams, through deep shaft mining, a reality (ibid, 16).

 Underlying mapping © Crown copyright.
 All rights reserved.
 Sheffield City Council 100018816.
 2007

-Alongside its use in spoil heap reclamation, open cast coal mining was still an active process within the region during the time of this study with extraction taking place at Orgreave (which closed as a shaft mine in 1981).
-This extraction, which began in 1995, necessitated the removal of a landscape which included the 17th century Orgreave Hall (SYAFRU 1995) in addition to much of the site of one of the most contested confrontations of the 1984-85 miners strike, known as ‘The Battle of Orgreave’ (Hunt 2006).
-This event began within the ‘Orgreave Colliery’ character area at the gates of a coking works being picketed by striking miners.
-As the confrontation escalated the police deployed mounted and (for the first time on the UK mainland) ‘short shield’ squads resulting in the flight of many of those picketing into Orgreave village with the police in pursuit (ibid).
+Opencast coal mining was still an active process within the borough during the life of this project, with extraction taking place at Orgreave (which closed as a shaft mine in 1981).
+This extraction, which began in 1995, necessitated the removal of a landscape that included the 17th century Orgreave Hall (SYAFRU 1995) in addition to much of the site of one of the most contested confrontations of the 1984-85 miners strike, known as ‘The Battle of Orgreave’ (Hunt 2006).
+This event began at the gates of a coking works being picketed by striking miners, within the ‘Orgreave Colliery’ character area.
+As the confrontation escalated, the police deployed mounted and (for the first time on the UK mainland) ‘short shield’ squads - resulting in the flight of many of those picketing into Orgreave village, with the police in pursuit (ibid).

 Later Characteristics

-Areas within this Zone
+Character Areas within this Zone

-- ‘Harry Croft Quarry, South Anston’
+- Harry Croft Quarry, South Anston (Map)

 Bibliography